From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 In 2017, NuStyle Development completed work on one of Omaha’s most ambitious apartment projects.
-It consisted of turning an old Omaha Public Power District plant located at 4th and Leavenworth Streets into the 217-unit Breakers apartment complex on the Missouri River.
+It consisted of turning an old Omaha Public Power District plant located at 4th and Leavenworth Street into the 217-unit Breakers apartment complex on the Missouri River.

 Above photos of the power plant are courtesy of Omaha Public Power District.

-The site dates back as far as 1889 when the first coal-fired power station was built.
+The site dates back as far as 1889, when the first coal-fired power station was built.
 The current buildings were constructed between 1920 and 1951.
 The earliest portions of the plant were removed in the 1970s, and it was decommissioned around 1985.
-After that OPPD paid security and maintenance costs and used portions of it for miscellaneous purposes.
+After that, OPPD paid security and maintenance costs and used portions of it for miscellaneous purposes.

 The entrance to the Breakers from Leavenworth Street.